Internet leak: End-of-life leaks by developers

 Sometimes software developers themselves will intentionally leak their source code in an effort to prevent a software product from becoming abandonware after it has reached its end-of-life, allowing the community to continue development and support.
-Reasons for leaking instead of a proper release to public domain or as open-source can include scattered or lost intellectual property rights.
+Reasons for leaking (as opposed to a proper release to public domain or as open-source) can include scattered or lost intellectual property rights.
 An example is the video game Falcon 4.0 which became available in 2000; another one is Dark Reign 2.